Exhibit at Belgrade History Room

 BELGRADE IN BYGONE TIMES

 An exhibit which shows what life was like in Belgrade over a hundred years ago is on display in the Belgrade History Room at the Center for All Seasons at 1 Center Drive in Belgrade Lakes.
 The exhibit paints a picture of Belgrade as primarily an agricultural community with many prosperous farmers using the Maine Central Railroad to carry apples, corn, and potatoes to far-away markets.
 This was the Golden Age of Tourism, when visitors began fleeing the increasingly crowded and dirty cities to get back to nature in the Belgrades, where they could enjoy clean air, pure water, and excellent fishing in the lakes.
-The free exhibit is open from Tuesdays, Wednesdays, & Thursdays from 10 a.m. to 2 p.m.
+The free exhibit is available for viewing by appointment.
+Contact email@example.com to make an appointment.

 Picture of presentation by the Belgrade Historical Society of the facsimile of the original incorporation of the Town of Belgrade.
 The framed document is on permanent loan to the Town of Belgrade and is hanging in the Municipal Office